WiX-Toolset-Pills-15mg/My-First-Installer/doc/article/README.md

 ### Add the component to the a feature

-An id, in our example `FileComponents`, is needed to be able reference it back from the `<Features>` tag.
-Remember that, each component or component group must be added to a feature:
+An id, in our example `FileComponents`, is needed to allow us to reference it back from the `<Features>` tag.
+Remember that, each component or component group must be added to a feature in order to be taken in consideration when the installer is executed:

 ```xml
 <Product ...>